Neighborhood Newspaper Group

 Neighborhood Newspaper Group is the community newspaper publisher based on the Southwest Side of Chicago.
 The group currently publishes the Journal News, which covers Archer Heights, Brighton Park and McKinley Park, and City Newshound which covers Clearing and Garfield Ridge.
 Both papers are released weekly every Wednesday.
-The Journal News was known as Back of the Yards Journal until February 2008, when the publisher moved its headquarters west and shifted focus to the Southwest Side.
+The Journal News was known as Back of the Yards Journal, serving a single neighborhood within the Southwest community of New City, until February 2008, when the publisher moved its headquarters west and expanded focus to a larger area of the Southwest Side.